 2.7.2.
-SODC has consulted on this draft of the Neighbourhood Plan for a minimum six weeks.
+SODC has consulted on a draft of this Neighbourhood Plan for a minimum six weeks.
 All comments were then collated and passed to the Examiner for their consideration as part of the examination process.
 A visual representation of the Neighbourhood Plan stages is shown below at Figure 2: